-- The plan addresses the minimum requirements of Technical Specifications Section 01440 Contractor Quality Control (furnished with the Phase 2 RFP package) entitled "Contractor Quality Control Designbuild." - 2) Proposal provides adequate discussion of the Contractor Quality Control activities that meet the requirements of special contract requirements and specifications. - Proposal provides a narrative of the explanation of the Contractor Quality Control activities that meet the special contract requirements and specifications.
+- The plan addresses the minimum requirements of Technical Specifications Section 01440 Contractor Quality Control (furnished with the Phase 2 RFP package) entitled "Contractor Quality Control Designbuild." - 2) Proposal provides adequate discussion of the Contractor Quality Control activities that meet the requirements of special contract requirements and specifications. - 3) Proposal provides a narrative of the explanation of the Contractor Quality Control activities that meet the special contract requirements and specifications including interface with CxA and how Cx requirements (MEP and Building Envelope) will be integrated into the Quality program.
 To be favorably rated the offeror's program will include the following characteristics: - a.
 A clear identification of the personnel responsible for quality control and a clear policy establishing their authority.
 The quality control group shall be separate and apart from (not the same as) the people that are doing the construction. - b.
 A specific description of the tasks and functions of the quality control personnel. - c.
 A specific policy establishing schedules for the performance of quality control tasks. - d.
-A policy for reporting quality control findings to the CDB. - e.
+A policy for reporting quality control findings to the CDB.

+- e.
 A procedure whereby the CDB may resolve disputes that have not received satisfactory responses from the first levels of quality control personnel. - f.
-A plan for material storage and protection.
+A plan for material storage and protection. - g.

-- g.
 The names of acceptable testing laboratories to be used and the procedures for test data reporting. - h.
 Proposed processes for handling field problems and assuring Designer of Record involvement throughout the construction period are detailed and adequate.
 Particular attention will be paid to the inclusion of the major construction subcontractors during the design process as well as the definition of the roles and responsibilities of the various subcontractors. - i.
 An adequate plan for review, evaluation, and Offeror Quality Control of the Design Submittals prior to CDB receipt.
 Review of submittals and extensions of design are discussed.
 Of particular interest is the role of the Designer of Record in all design and construction progress.